MamashovMirbek/OOP-3/README.md

 - **Transaction History:** View all past deposits and withdrawals.

 ## UML Class Diagram
-The UML class diagram for this project is included as `UML_Diagram.png` in the repository.
+The UML class diagram for this project is included as `UML_Diagram.pdf` in the repository.

 ## Author
 Mirbek Mamashov